Psychiatric Service Dog for Schizophrenia — ADA Task Training Guide

 - The disability does not substantially limit any major life activity

-Does schizophrenia qualify for a Psychiatric Service Dog in Michigan?
+Does schizophrenia qualify for a Psychiatric Service Dog under the ADA?

 Yes.
-Schizophrenia and schizoaffective disorder are ADA-qualifying psychiatric disabilities in Michigan when they substantially limit major life activities.
-A Michigan-licensed psychiatrist typically evaluates and certifies this condition.
+Schizophrenia and schizoaffective disorder are ADA-qualifying psychiatric disabilities when they substantially limit major life activities.
+A licensed psychiatrist typically evaluates and certifies this condition.

 What tasks can a schizophrenia PSD perform?